🂡 Bidding System Reference

 When the Game Force Applies

-The game force is triggered when responder bids a new suit at the 2-level in response to opener's 1H or 1S opening.
+The game force is triggered when an unpassed responder bids a new suit at the 2-level in an uncontested auction after opener's 1H or 1S opening.
 Some key specifics:

 • 1♠ – 2♥: game-forcing immediately